naraen/Experiments/YahooGroupsPhotoExport/Readme.md

 	3. Update environment path to include the above folder.

 4. Download & setup JRE.
 This is needed by selenium-standalone (which is setup in the next step)
+	1. Update environment path to include the bin folder.

 5. Download & setup selenium-standalone
 	1. npm install -g selenium-standalone